dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

 ![Todo Workload](img/todo_workload.png)

-- On the Overview in the right hand side, scroll down and open the Services app. (this are the traces grouped withing Dynatrace Services)
+- On the Overview in the right hand side, scroll down and open the `Services` app.
+Dynatrace groups telemetry from distributed traces and spans into "Services" for you!

 ![Todo Services](img/todo_services.png)

-- Click on the TodoController service and then on the right corner "View Traces"
+- Click on the TodoController service and then on the right corner `View Traces`

 ![Todo Services](img/todo_services_traces.png)